I Do! Now See You Later!

 How to ensure the distance does not sow weakness in what you both have worked so hard to build?

-Here are a few tips that could come in handy whether you are dating a foreigner and want to marry him, or one of you frequently travels for work.
+Here’s some long-distance marriage advice that could come in handy, whether you are dating a foreigner and want to marry him, or one of you frequently travels for work.

 Find ways to communicate